nvim-lualine/lualine.nvim/README.md

       symbols = {
         modified = ' ●',      -- Text to show when the buffer is modified
-        alternate_file = '#', -- Text to show to indify the alternate file
+        alternate_file = '#', -- Text to show to identify the alternate file
         directory =  '',     -- Text to show when the buffer is a directory },
     }